 A joint/shared degree program involves a student working toward a degree mutually sponsored by UA, The University of Alabama at Birmingham (UAB), and/or The University of Alabama in Huntsville (UAH) leading to a single degree which is conferred by all participating institutions.
 A joint degree program is unique and distinguishable from any program offered independently at any one of the three institutions.
 The joint/shared degree program must be established through the student’s primary institution of residency.

 A Multiple Institutions Bachelor's Degree is a special degree based on a Transfer Articulation Agreement.
 The agreement is a contract between two institutions of higher education, allowing the student to complete a specific set of courses at each institution to complete requirements for a bachelor's degree.
 The agreement is program specific and institution specific, so the courses of a specific institutional program have a guaranteed application toward a specific bachelor's program at the other institution.

 A major is an academic program of study within a degree designation.
 It is that part of a degree program consisting of a specified number of hours from a defined group of courses in a primary discipline or field.
 Students are expected to acquire some mastery of a particular discipline or interdisciplinary area as well as to achieve a breadth of intellectual experience.
 A new major must go through the College/School curriculum approval process and be approved by the Office of the Vice Provost for Academic Affairs.
-Changes to an existing major must go through the College/School curriculum approval process and be approved by the Office of the Vice Provost for Academic Affairs.
-Every major will have a Classification of Instructional Program (CIP) code and a unique UA major code attached to it.
+Changes to an existing major must go through the College/School curriculum approval process.
 Only formally approved majors will appear in the UA Catalog.
 A completed major is shown on a student’s transcript but not the diploma.